axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 ### Reducing model build time

 Pydantic v2 takes more time to build models, sacrificing some loading time for drastically improved parsing and validation performance.
-However, loading times of almost **40 seconds** were unacceptable.
-Is 700+ models already testing the limits of Pydantic?
-I hope not.
-In order to address this, I made the following improvements:
+However, loading times of almost **40 seconds** is unacceptable.
+I hope Pydantic is built with larger projects in mind and will improve this in the future.
+At least, we found another workaround to reduce loading times:

 1. Parsed extensions and modifier extensions as dicts: